 Tax rates take into account an allowance for expenses of up to PGK200.
 Expenses in excess of PGK200 are relieved by means of a rebate of tax payable of 25 percent of those expenses.

 Additionally, standard dependent rebates are available for salary and wage earners.
 The individual income tax rates used for the calculation of salary or wages tax incorporate rebates for dependents as well as the blanket deduction for expenses of PGK200 per year.

-The dependent rebates are calculated as follows:
+The dependent rebates are very small and calculated as follows: